MircoDeAndreis/25-26/LAB-K7/README.md

 the recursive operation of DNS.
 Isolate in the proper packet the bytes containing the IP address 22.2.2.2

 ## 5.4 (Optional) Experiments with machine failures:
-1. Emulate failure of ws3: shut down the corresponding container.
+1. Emulate failure of ws3: (using `ip link set eth0 down`).
 Try fetching `www.uniroma3.it` several times from the client, possibly using the automated script suggested in 5.2.
 What do you expect to happen?
 Why?
 3. Emulate failure of load balancer lb1: shut down the corresponding container and remove the corresponding DNS record.
 Try fetching several times `www.uniroma3.it` from the client.
 What do you expect to happen?
 Why?